Je12emy/dotfiles/nvim/readme.md

 # Neo VIM

-A general basic neovim configuration written in Lua.
+A general basic neovim configuration written in Lua, it aims to keep things simple and ergonomic.

 ## TODO

-- [x] Update filestructure
+- [x] Update filestructure.
-- [ ] DAP
+- [ ] DAP configuration.
     - [ ] Go config
     - [ ] Rust config
-- [ ] Find my perfect dark theme
+- [x] Find my perfect dark theme.
+- [ ] Properly configure gitsigns and fugitive.
+- [ ] Create a list of my keybinds.
+- [ ] Investigate about the `after` folder.
+- [ ] Make some new configurations for vimwiki.